 Mosquito bites cause itching in humans.
-This occurs because the saliva of a mosquito is an anti-coagulant and gets transferred to you during a bite.
+This occurs because the saliva of a mosquito is an anti-coagulant and gets transferred to you during a mosquito bite.

 Female mosquitoes are the only ones who feed on blood.
 Not all species of female mosquitoes feed on blood, both male and females may feed exclusively on aphid honeydew, nectar and plant juices.